What Philippine SMEs Need to Know Before Investing in HR Software (2026 Guide)

 Are you ready to transform your multigenerational workforce with the power of technology?
 Check out our blog page for more insights, or visit our events page to see upcoming learning opportunities.

-Francis Peña is Sprout's Head of Category and Product Marketing who brings over 16 years of experience in marketing and digital transformation.
+Francis Peña is Sprout's Portfolio General Manager who brings over 16 years of experience in marketing and digital transformation.
 He specializes in strategy, operations management, and marketing technologies, with a strong background in digital and broadcast media, brand management, and customer engagement.